wpwham/product-open-pricing-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.3 =
-This is the first release of the plugin.
+* Add min and max attributes for price input